dtcenter/MET/docs/Users_Guide/config_options.rst

 will override the default file.
 If set it should be a full path to the file.
 The default table can be found in the installed *share/met/table_files/ndbc_stations.xml*.
-This file contains XML content for all stations that allows lookups of latitude,longitude, and in some cases elevation for all stations based on stationId
+This file contains XML content for all stations that allows lookups of latitude, longitude, and, in some cases, elevation for all stations based on stationId.

 MET_BASE
 ^^^^^^^^